 One channel 5A 3-24V laser diode driver with digital temperature controller circuit and anodized heatsink.
 Proper size of the heatsink allows the driver to work well with up to 10W power dissipated on power transistor.
-Temperature controller is using PID algorithm to maintain the set temperature.
+The temperature controller is using a PID algorithm to maintain the set temperature.
 10A version of the driver is available per request.

 Delivery time: days

 Available quantity: 29 Item Items Last items in stock!

 New version (fourth) of the driver has been released.

 Screw connectors - all in the same size, easier to connect wires

 Test jumper - the possibility of switching on the driver without external analog signal

 Current monitor output - the convenient place to measure the current flowing through the diode

 Labels on the board - more intuitive and easier to set